 The Laconia Fire Department is a full-time, professional, full-service fire department on duty 24 hours per day, 365 days per year.
 The department responds to all types of fire.
-Medical, and hazardous materials emergencies in the City of Laconia and on the LRCC campus.
+Medical and hazardous materials emergencies in the City of Laconia and on the LRCC campus.
 The department provides EMS first response from EMT-Intermediate level up to the EMT Paramedic level.
-Laconia Fire Department has two fire stations located throughout the City on Laconia.
+Laconia Fire Department has two fire stations located throughout the City of Laconia.
+Laconia Fire and Police Departments have a copy of our E.O.P